-The mission of the Cataloging Department is to describe and organize Cornette Library resources in accordance with national standards and local practice so that patrons may identify and retrieve appropriate materials from the collection to meet their information needs.
+The mission of the Cataloging Unit is to describe and organize Cornette Library resources in accordance with national standards and local practice so that patrons may identify and retrieve appropriate materials from the collection to meet their information needs.

 FAQs (Frequently Asked Questions)